 39 And many of the Samaritans of that city believed in Him because of the word of the woman who testified, “He told me all that I ever did.”

-Following with interlude with the disciples (31-38), the scene shifts back to Samaritans to bring the story about them to a conclusion.
+Following the interlude with the disciples (31-38), the scene shifts back to Samaritans to bring the story about them to a conclusion.
 There was a harvest of souls in Samaria (4:39-42).
 The response to the gospel was more positive by the Samaritans than the Jews.

 39 And many of the Samaritans of that city believed in Him